contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ## Newsletter list

-The frontend module "Newsletter list" lists all sent newsletters.
+The front end module "Newsletter list" lists all sent newsletters.
 The subject, the sending date, and a link to the detail view are displayed.

 ### Module configuration